r0f1/latexhelp/README.md

 I greeted in section~\ref{sec:greetings}.
 ```

-## Citing a webresource from within the document
+## Citing a Web Resource From Within the Document

 ```latex